The main reason that businesses buy insurance is that no company is completely immune to risks, no matter how many precautions it takes.

 Finally, let’s take a look at some of the most common crime insurance claims examples in order to better understand what your crime policy does cover:

 Employee Theft: Employee theft is a very common occurrence in businesses, with more than 75% of employees admitting that they have stolen something from work at least once.
 Unless your business was aware that the employee had stolen from a business earlier, a crime policy will cover any and all losses related to employee theft.
+You should also explore an employee dishonesty insurance policy.

 Third-Party Theft: If someone who isn’t affiliated with your business steals or destroys money or securities located on your business premises, a crime policy will cover these losses.
 If your building and other business property (locks, safes, cash registers, etc.) were damaged in the act, those losses will also be covered.
 It’s important to note that a crime policy will only cover money and securities.
 If you want coverage for the theft and damage of business equipment, you should be looking into commercial property coverage.